 Friday: Participants arrive in the evening, begin networking, and grab dinner.
-After an ice-breaking game and a short introduction, the “Pitchfire” will commence: anyone intending to pitch will have 60 seconds to give their best pitch.
-No presentations or props needed for Friday, it will just be you and a mic.
-After pitches are finished, all attendees will vote on their favorite ideas.
-The top ideas will be selected to be worked on over the weekend.
-Before the end of the night, you will pick your teams, brainstorm and prepare for the weekend.
+After an ice-breaking game and a short introduction, the “Pitchfire” commences – anyone intending to pitch has 60 seconds to present their idea.
+No presentations or props are needed for Friday, just you and a mic.
+After pitches are finished, all attendees vote on their favourite ideas.
+The top ideas to be worked on over the weekend are selected.
+Before the end of the night, you select your team, brainstorm and prepare for the weekend.

-Saturday: Doors open in the morning with coffee and light breakfast.
-Teams will work all day, with the occasional breaks, lunch, and dinner and to listen to 1-2 short talks to help you throughout the process.
-Coaches will be circulating to provide advice in the field of their expertise for those teams that want it.
+Saturday: Doors open in the morning with coffee and a light breakfast.
+Teams work all day, with the occasional breaks, lunch, and dinner and get guidance with 1-2 short sessions.
+Coaches circulate to provide advice to the teams.

-Sunday: Doors open in the morning again and teams will work uninterrupted from morning until mid-afternoon.
-You should begin wrapping up product/prototype, marketings, and presentation around in the afternoon to do tech-checks and practice their pitches/demonstration.
-Final presentations will begin in the late afternoon.
-Each team typically has 5 minutes plus 2-3 minutes Q&A from the judges (this varies based on the number of teams).
-The judges will select the top teams & give out prizes.
+Sunday: Doors open in the morning again and teams work from morning until mid-afternoon.
+The teams begin wrapping up product/prototype and presentation in the afternoon to practice their pitches/demonstration.
+Final pitches begin in the late afternoon.
+Each team typically has 5 minutes to present plus 2-3 minutes of Q&A from the judges (this varies based on the number of teams).
+The judges give valuable feedback to all teams and select the top teams.

 Depending on the number of ideas pitched and the schedule, you may or may not be able to pitch multiple ideas.
 Prioritize your ideas: pitch your best idea (and the one you have most prepared for) first.